 Port Douglas – 1 day

-As you drive north from Cairns, you’ll see the spectacular views of green rainforest against blue ocean – it’s Queensland’s answer to Victoria’s Great Ocean Road!
+As you drive north from Cairns, you’ll see the spectacular views of the green rainforest against the blue ocean – it’s Queensland’s answer to Victoria’s Great Ocean Road!
 Take plenty of stops to see the best of this oceanic scenery.

 Port Douglas is a fun little town with a holiday atmosphere.
 Some of the best things to do in the area include its markets, viewpoints, various artsy shops, quirky cafes and bars and watersports on the coastline.
 Remember to wear a stinger suit if you’re visiting in the summer.

 Port Douglas is about half an hour from the start of Daintree National Park.
 There are lots of hotels and hostels in the area, as well as campsites further out of town.